svalaskevicius/dotfiles/.xmonad/README.md

     exec xmonad

-    If you're using the configurations from this repository, these steps have already been done for you.

 ## Keyboard shortcuts

 The following keyboard shortcuts are set in this configuration.
 It uses the `Win Key` in a PC or the `Command Key` on a Mac.

-* `Win+Shift+Return`: Start an instance of the urxvt terminal running the fish shell, which will open on Workspace 1
+* `Win+Shift+Return`: Start an instance of the terminal running the fish shell, which will open on Workspace 1
-* `Win+Alt+Return`: Start an instance of the urxvt terminal running fish on tmux, which will open on Workspace 3
+* `Win+Alt+Return`: Start an instance of the terminal running fish on tmux, which will open on Workspace 3
 * `Win+Ctrl+l`: Lock screen
 * `Win+p`: Run the rofi launcher.
 Once it comes up, type the name of a programme and press enter to launch it
 * `Win+Shift+p`: Take screenshot in select mode.
 Click or click and drag to select